alkiranet/terraform-provider-alkira/docs/resources/connector_aws_vpc.md

 Manage AWS Cloud Connector.

 Either `vpc_cidr` or `vpc_subnet` needs to be specified for routing purpose.
-If `vpc_cidr` is provided, it will select all associcated subnets of VPC.
-Otherwise, you could select certain subnets by specifying `vpc_subet`.
+If `vpc_cidr` is provided, it will automatically select all associated subnets of the given VPC.
+Otherwise, you could select certain subnets by specifying `vpc_subnet`.

 `vpc_route_tables` could be used to adjust the routing options against the specified route tables.
-If `OVERRIDE_DEFAULT_ROUTE` is specified, the existing default route will be overrided and the traffic will be routed to Alkira CXP.
-If `ADVERTISE_CUSTOM_PREFIX` is specified, you could specify a list of prefixes for which traffic must be routed to Alkira CXP.
+When `OVERRIDE_DEFAULT_ROUTE` is specified, the existing default route will be overwritten and the traffic will be routed to Alkira CXP.
+When `ADVERTISE_CUSTOM_PREFIX` is specified, you need to provide a list of prefixes for which traffic must be routed to Alkira CXP.

 ## Limitations